 This certificate offers students an introductory opportunity to foodservice industry and culinary operations.
-The certificate is designed to enhance the professional knowledge of individuals
+The certificate is designed to enhance the professional knowledge of individuals who desire to obtain entry-level employment in industrial, institutional and commercial foodservice operations.

 The Culinary Studies Certificate course work can be of particular value to: